1. Home

 Year Two Curriculum

 Year two of the program is about performance.
-We put theory into practice through Professional Labs (partnering with professional theatre companies throughout Portland) and Conservatory produced plays.
-Studies will expand to include Advanced Scene Study, Styles, Dialect Intensive, Theatre Management, Monologue Development, Audition Technique, Acting for Film, and Professional Orientation workshops.
-Your second year of study concludes with a graduation showcase for professional stage and film directors, agents and casting directors from the Pacific Northwest and beyond.
+We put theory into practice through Professional Labs (partnering with professional theatre companies throughout Portland) and Conservatory-produced plays.
+Studies will expand to include Advanced Scene Study, Styles, Dialect Intensive, Theatre Management, Monologue Development, Audition Technique, Acting for Film, and Professional Orientation classes.
+Your second year of study concludes with a graduation showcase for professional stage and film directors, agents, and casting directors from the Pacific Northwest and beyond.

 Core Classes